randyzwitch/Twitter.jl/README.md

 ##Twitter.jl API

 Currently, all functions have required arguments for those parameters required by Twitter and an `options` keyword argument to provide a `Dict{String, String}` of optional parameters.
 Most function calls will return either a Julia `Dict` or a typed Array.
-It is planned to define DataFrame methods where feasible.
+DataFrame methods are defined for functions returning composite types: `TWEETS`, `PLACES`, `LISTS`, and `USERS`.
+Other DataFrame methods may be defined at a later date.

 Also note that the API is subject to change in the coming few versions, but should stablize shortly.